verosolis/homelibrary/README.md

 Barcode Decoder Code was obtained at [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-make-a-barcode-reader-in-python/)

-To better functionality install the libraries or dependencies listed bellow.
+To better functionality install the libraries or dependencies listed below.

 * Pandas
 * pyzbar